 A table from any document loaded into Aspose.Words is imported as a Table node.
 A table can be found as a child of the main body of text, an inline story such as a comment or footnote, or within a cell as a nested table.
 Furthermore, tables can be nested inside other tables up to any depth.

 A Table node does not contain any real content - instead it is a container for other such nodes which make up the content:

 - A Table contains many Row nodes.
 A Table exposes all the normal members of a node which allows you to freely move, modify and remove the table in the document.

-- A Cell is what contains the true content seen in a table and is made up of Paragraph and other block level nodes.
-Additionally cells can contain further nested tables.
+- A Cell is what contains the true content seen in a table and is made up of Paragraphs and other block-level nodes.
+Additionally, cells can contain further nested tables.

 This relationship is best represented by inspecting the structure of a Table node in a document through the use of DocumentExplorer .

 You can see in the diagram above that the document contains a table that consists of one row which in turn consists of two cells.
 Each of the two cells contains a paragraph which is the container of the formatted text ion a cell.
 In Aspose.Words all table related classes and properties are contained in the Aspose.Words.Tables namespace.

 You should also notice that the table is succeeded with an empty paragraph.
 It is a requirement for a Microsoft Word document to have at least one paragraph after a table.
 This is used to separate consecutive tables and without it such consecutive tables would be joined together into one.
 This behavior is identical in both Microsoft Word and Aspose.Words.